Chocolate Granola Recipe: Sweet, Crunchy & Gluten-Free

 Although I eat granola mostly with homemade yogurt, that’s not the only way.

-2. Sprinkle it on a peeled banana.
+2. Sprinkled on a banana

 7. Roll a dessert cream cheese ball in crushed chocolate granola and serve with fresh fruit, butter crackers, or thin shortbread.